stat6250-w18/course-questions-wiki/week-05/README.md

 - Question (tchan49-stat6250):How do you differentiate numeric and character variable when you input columns from raw dataset?
 - Answer (tchan49-stat6250):Put a $ sign in front of the start column number if the variable is character.
 Nothing happens to the numeric variables.
 - Question(dfei-stat6250): Do I have to put some speical sign in "input" statement?
+- *Answer* (asharda-stat6250): Yes,you have to put some speical sign in "input" statement.
 - *Question* (aamiri2-stat6250): Does the ruler in a raw data file have a maximum limit?
 Is there another method to find out where individual fields begin and end?
 - Question (aguenane−stat6250): If you wanted to name a new variable NewBalance, when do you need to specify it in the exact case you wanted stored and when can you specify the name in uppercase, lowercase, or mixed case?
 - *Question* (ldai4-stat6250): Which variable need to add a $ before the name in using column input to read fields in any order?